 To qualify for medical marijuana you have to be 18 years of age and also have one of the qualifying conditions.
 Patients can be approved for a medical marijuana card in Maryland for a wide range of conditions.
 The most common diagnosis fall into the general categories: Chronic pain, Anxiety, Depression, Insomnia, Migraines, Allergies, Severe, debilitating, or life-threatening medical conditions, HIV/AIDS, Glaucoma, Multiple Sclerosis, Cancer, or any other condition, as determined by rule-making that is, chronic or long-lasting.
 Veriheal will assist you with organizing your above medical records once you create an account, and can connect you with a doctor who will approve you.
 Medical records are not required however to get your card.

-If a patient is under 18, they must register with a caregiver that is over 18.
+If a patient is under 18, they must register with a caregiver who is over 18.
 That caregiver can obtain medical marijuana from a dispensary for the patient.

 On the Maryland commission’s website, you need to register with the state of Maryland by providing your name, address, date of birth, and uploading an image of a valid state government ID.
 After this, a patient will visit a Veriheal doctor who is registered with the Commission to obtain their “written certification.”